teambit/docs/docs/getting-started/introduction.md

 ### Key Concepts

-**Component** -  The word “component” can describe any software module that has a clear and well-defined business functionality.
+**Component** -  The word “component” can describe any software component that has a clear and well-defined business functionality.
 In the world of modern web development, components can be UI primitives, whether simple or “smart” data-connected components, Hooks, entire features like a search bar with buttons and filters, and even a full page.
 Components can also be used in the backend, as anything from simple utility functions to more complex Node modules.

 While most people find it simpler to start with UI components, you can take a [look here]( to learn how we work with Bit and what’s really possible.